wvsu-cict-code/thesis-package/README.md

 | DISCLAIMER.md | Includes the disclaimer documentation of your thesis software. |

 #### Submission
-Your thesis source code root folder should be compressed (zip, rar, targ.gz, etc) and saved on a CD or DVD disc which is enclosed in a **keep case** for submission.
+* Your thesis source code root folder should be compressed (zip, rar, tar.gz, etc)
+* It should be saved on a CD or DVD disc which is enclosed in a **keep case** for submission.
+* The keep case and disc cover design should include the logo of the University and Institute.

 ![case](case.png "case")